Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Requirements

-- Fund must provide annual PFIC Annual Information Statement
+- Fund must provide an annual PFIC Annual Information Statement

 Many Golden Visa funds now provide the PFIC Annual Information Statement to support QEF elections.
-Browse US-eligible funds or filter by funds that provide a PFIC AIS.
+Browse funds that accept US persons or filter by funds that provide a PFIC AIS.

 Mark-to-Market (MTM) Election